BristolCompositesInstitute/RSE-Guide/_styleguide/code_for_readability.md

 Although this is a contrived example, it shows that now I understand _why_ we are switching between different functions.
-It is, of course, still possible that the comment becomes out of sync with the if statement value, however, because I know _why_ we switching I can more easily work out which value is correct (and update the wrong value).
+It is, of course, still possible that the comment becomes out of sync with the code, however, because I know _why_ we are switching (thanks to the comment) I can more easily work out which value is correct, and update the wrong value.

+**Best Practice:** Use comments to explain _why_ you are doing something or add extra context.
+Only use comments to explain "what" the code is doing when it isn't obvious from the code itself.
+{: .notice--info}

-### Docstrings
+## Docstrings
 As well as comments at the line-level, it is incredibly helpful to have comments at the function-level too.
 These are often referred to as "Docstrings".